cs207-project-group4/cs207-FinalProject/docs/milestone1.md

 ```

 * Classes implemented

 As hinted before, we will have a class for the `Variable` and another class for `Block`.
-Though, each elementary function will be asigned a subclass of `Block` : we will have a set of `Block` functions hard-coded from which we expect the user to build its complicated combinaisons.
+Though each elementary function will be asigned a subclass of `Block` : we will have a set of `Block` functions hard-coded from which we expect the user to build his/her complicated combinations.

-Exemple of this set could be : sin, cos, tan, exp, pow, sum, mean, ...
+Example of this set could be: sin, cos, tan, exp, pow, sum, mean, ...

-Of course, the `autograd` package being built respecting the design patterns for good development, the user will have the possibility to build his own `Block` if he would not find a specific function among the ones we provide.
-The user would have to follow the `Block` interface and provide a `data_fn` as well as a `grad_fn`
+Of course, the `autograd` package is being built respecting the design patterns for good development, the user will have the possibility to build his own `Block` if he would not find a specific function among the ones we provide.
+The user would have to follow the `Block` interface and provide a `data_fn` as well as a `grad_fn` (leveraging *duck typing*).

-* external dependencies
+* External dependencies

 We will build our package relying highly on numpy.
-So far it is the only external dependency we use
+So far it is the only external dependency we use.

 # Additional Comments